CMSC336S22/tic-80-hello-world-samuelrallis/README.md

+Samuel Rallis
+2022-2-7
+HW 0
+I worked alone on this assignment

 # HW0: hello-world-tic-80

 Write a small program for the TIC-80 inspired by one-liners and 10:PRINT and export the [HTML](https://twitter.com/i/status/1245387000477253633) to github.